How can we help you?

 Many older teen and adult patients prefer a discreet treatment alternative to brackets and wires.
 Both Invisalign and ClearCorrect use nearly invisible clear aligner trays to apply gentle pressure to teeth in order to achieve ideal alignment.

 Aligner trays come in a series with each bringing you closer to your ideal smile.
 Wearing the aligners for most of the day (around 22 hours) will give you the best results.

 You can remove your aligners to eat and clean your teeth, making them exceptionally convenient.

 Contact Arthur Street Dental located in Coffs Harbour to learn more about our orthodontic options.

 Mouthguards and Nightguards

-The custom made mouthguard is made specially to fit you, so is more comfortable to wear and therefore provides more protection for your mouth.
+The custom-made mouthguard is made especially to fit you, so it is more comfortable to wear and therefore provides more protection for your mouth.

-A mouthguard that is professionally made by your Dental practice will cover and protect your teeth, soft tissues, jaw and jaw joints.
+A mouthguard that is professionally made by your dental practice will cover and protect your teeth, soft tissues, jaw, and jaw joints.
 This means a mouthguard helps lower your risks for soft tissue injuries, tooth loss, and damage that can require many dental appointments to repair.

 Dental veneers in Coffs Harbour, NSW are thin shells that go over the fronts of your teeth to conceal tooth flaws.